 Kathryn Abbey Hanna Park#13 in Best Things To Do in Jacksonville

 Kathryn Abbey Hanna Park makes a great spot for a family outing.
-In addition to the beach and the hiking trails, you'll also find a water park (open during the summer months), picnic areas and camping facilities.
+In addition to the beach and the hiking trails, you'll also find a water park (open during the summer months) and picnic areas.

 The park welcomes visitors from 8 a.m. to 8 p.m. from April to October and from 8 a.m. to 6 p.m. from November through March.
-Admission costs $1 per person from 8 to 10 a.m., plus $3 per car from 10 a.m. until closing.
+Admission costs about $3 for pedestrians and cyclists and about $5 per vehicle (with up to six passengers).
 To learn more, visit Kathryn Abbey Hanna Park's website.

 More Best Things To Do in Jacksonville